REALTORS® and Radon: Protecting Buyers and Sellers

 Above all, don’t forget that if a property has been tested for radon and shown to have levels above 200 becquerels per cubic metre, this is a material latent defect.
 If you’re representing a client selling such a property, this information must be disclosed in the Property Disclosure Statement.
 But there’s more to upholding professional standards than just disclosure when it comes to radon.
 Here’s how you can help:

 - First, educate yourself about radon.
 There are many good sources such as Health Canada and Take Action on Radon.
-The Real Estate Council of Alberta has also prepared a checklist for realtors working for sellers and another one for buyers.
+BCFSA provides guidance to help discuss the importance of radon with clients: Radon Checklist for Sellers’ Agents, for Buyers’ Agents, and for Rental Property Managers.

 - Ask sellers if they have had radon testing done.
 If they have, ask for a copy of the test results.
 If test results fall below 100 becquerels per cubic metre, this is an added selling feature.